BFletchall/Project-4---Group-4---Machine-Learning/README.md

    - Find the code for this model in "[linear_regression_model_FINAL.ipynb](https://github.com/BFletchall/Project-4-Group-4-Machine-Learning/blob/main/models/linear_regression_model_FINAL.ipynb)".

-- Random Forest Regression Model was tried next as it can capture non-linear relsationships between variables.
+- Random Forest Regression Model was tried next as it can capture non-linear relationships between variables.
    - Optimizations were also applied to the model including:
    - Binning of "Assembly_MainPieceProductionCode" to only include the 50 most commonly used variables, as this would simfily the complexity of the model and hopefully identify a pattern to predict time per Job.
    - However, optimization and design of Random Forest Model did not result in 80% accuracy.